Blueberry Cheesecake

 FILLING INGREDIENTS

-• 200 grams soft vegan cream cheese (room temperature)
+• 200 g soft vegan cream cheese room temperature

 • 3 tbsp lemon juice